Dialog

 The object selected will be available in the myProp property (not just the formatted string).
 In addition to the format string, you can also set the following options:

-• minInputLength the minimum number of characters the user must input in order to get suggestions
+minInputLengththe minimum number of characters the user must input in order to get suggestionsfilterModewhich mode should be used to filter the suggestions; select from'contains','startswith','endswith'.

 A callback function can also be used.
 The function supplied will get invoked with the string entered by the user.
 E.g.: